 Monte Carlo.
 Provides an unbiased estimate of the exact p value and displays a confidence interval using the Monte Carlo sampling method.
 Asymptotic results are also displayed.
 The Monte Carlo method is less computationally intensive than the exact method, so results can often be obtained more quickly.
 However, if you have chosen the Monte Carlo method, but exact results can be calculated quickly for your data, they will be provided.
 See Appendix A for details on the circumstances under which exact, rather than Monte Carlo, results are provided.
 Note that, within a session, the Monte Carlo method relies on a random number seed that changes each time you run the procedure.
-If you want to duplicate your results, you should set the random number Seed" on p.
-8 for more information.
+If you want to duplicate your results, you should set the random number seed every time you use the Monte Carlo method.
+See "How to Set the Random Number Seed" on p.
+9 for more information.